BrainAnnex/brain-annex/README.md

 Not strictly needed for test runs, but at some point Neo4j Indexes and Constraints ought to be added, for speed and reliability.
-From the Neo4j browser interface, issue the following 3 Cypher commands:
+From the Neo4j browser interface, issue the following Cypher commands:

     CREATE CONSTRAINT unique_BA_ID ON (n:BA) ASSERT n.item_id IS UNIQUE
     CREATE CONSTRAINT unique_CLASS_ID ON (n:CLASS) ASSERT n.schema_id IS UNIQUE
+    CREATE CONSTRAINT unique_CLASS_NAME ON (n:CLASS) ASSERT n.name IS UNIQUE
     CREATE CONSTRAINT unique_PROPERTY_ID ON (n:PROPERTY) ASSERT n.schema_id IS UNIQUE